emmt/OIFITS.jl/README.md

-However, beware that the *master* object storing OI-FITS data-blocks is not a simple vector, it does many things *under the hood* to maintain the consistency of the structure (for instance links betwwen different data-blocks).
-In order to append a data-block to ones already stored, call:
+However, beware that the *master* object storing OI-FITS data-blocks is not a simple vector, it does many things *under the hood* to maintain the consistency of the structure (for instance links between different data-blocks).
+In order to append data-blocks to the ones already stored, call:

 ```julia
 push!(master, db)